 The applicant has the right to appeal against the decision of the Practice to refuse access to their information.
-This appeal should be made to [insert name and role].
+This appeal should be made to the Practice Manager/ Caldicot Guardian.

 If an applicant is unhappy with the outcome of their access request, the following complaints channels should be offered: